Quebec seeks to ban public workers from wearing religious symbols

 "They are not really concerned at all about the well-being of the very large number of men and women who may lose their jobs or leave the province," he told Reuters.

-A large number of the 350,000 Muslims in Quebec work in day-care centres or as teachers or nurses, he added.
+A large number of the 350,000 Muslims in Quebec work in day-care centers or as teachers or nurses, he added.

 "They're trying to remove religious freedoms.
-They're trying to impose rules on religious values," said Harvey Levine, president of the Quebec branch of the Jewish organisation B'nai Brith.
+They're trying to impose rules on religious values," said Harvey Levine, president of the Quebec branch of the Jewish organization B'nai Brith.

 Until the early 1960s, Quebec was heavily dominated by a Roman Catholic Church that ran the health care and education systems and wielded huge influence over public and private life.